Asian Art Outpost

 fuchi

-This character once meant the "official's salary" in old feudal China and Korea (obviously, the officials lived well, so you can imagine how this was associated with the idea of being prosperous).
+祿 once meant the “official's salary” in old feudal China and Korea (obviously, the officials lived well, so you can imagine how this was associated with the idea of being prosperous).

-This is only used in Korean historical documents for "salary".
-In old Japanese, this means "fief", "allowance", "pension", "grant" and sometimes "happiness" depending on context.
+祿 is only used in Korean historical documents for “salary.”
+In old Japanese, this means fief, allowance, stipend, reward, pension, grant, and sometimes happiness depending on context.
 It's very obscure in modern Japanese.

-We have other entries that are better-suited for a wall scroll.
-This entry just addresses "the coffee cup issue" where this character has been used on coffee cups and tee-shirts in a naive manner.
+We have other entries that are better suited for a prosperity wall scroll.
+This entry just addresses “the coffee cup issue” where this character has been used on coffee cups and tee-shirts.
+However, without context, the meaning is ambiguous to some.

 Prosperous Business